kristinasattler/Graph_Templates/README.md

 - Save statistics results to the original Excel file
 - Save plot file to the working directory
 #### Code B
-- ANOVA/Tukey's HSD
+- One-way ANOVA with three or more samples
-- Aligned bar chart
+- Aligned Bar/Dot Plot with statistical comparisons
+- Save statistics results to the original Excel file
+- Save plot file to the working directory
 #### Code C
 - Calculations
   - Cell Counting